gentekrasniqii/gentekrasniqii/README.md

-# ☁ Welcome to my GitHub Profile.
+# ☁ Welcome to my GitHub Profile
-### In this repo you will find the UI/UX of all my projects that can prove my Web Development skills.
+### In this repo you will find the UI/UX of all my projects.
 Please scroll down until the end, it will just take a few minutes.

 ## 1. Tech Services and Solutions Site (Frontend Real World Website)
 ### 🔨 Pure HTML, CSS and Javascript.